LogtalkDotOrg/logtalk3/tests/NOTES.md

 This directory contains two test suites.
 The Logtalk test suite includes unit tests for built-in entities, predicates, control constructs, directives, and methods.
-Besides this set of unit tests, there are also unit tests defined for most of the examples, for some of the developer tools, and for some of the code contributions.
-Some tests, specially for directives, are mainly parsing tests for all the supported syntaxes.
+Besides this set of unit tests, there are also unit tests defined for most of the examples, for most of the developer tools, and for some of the code contributions.

 The Prolog test suite includes conformance tests for both official and de facto standards.
 It can be used to highlight differences between backend